orca2017/donation-analytics/README.md

     This class also read percentile.txt, and saves the percentile number to be calculated.

 -------------------------------------------------------------------------------------------------------
-A little extra words about this program:
+A few extra words about this program:

   Besides implementing all the requirements as described on Code Challenge github, I also have two more checks: